-The key audit matter How the matter was addressed in our audit As stated in Note 10.
-"Intangible assets" to the Consolidated Financial Statements, included in Intangible assets of ¥19,860 million reported on the Consolidated balance sheet of Chugai The primary procedures we performed to assess the appropriateness of Chugai's judgement regarding the expectation for future commercialization of products to determine whether an impairment loss should be
+The key audit matter How the matter was addressed in our audit As stated in Note 9.
+"Intangible assets" to the Consolidated Financial Statements, included in The primary procedures we performed to assess the appropriateness of Chugai's judgement regarding

-Pharmaceutical Co., Ltd. and its consolidated subsidiaries ("Chugai"), were product intangibles not available for use of ¥10,156 million, which represented approximately 0.5% of total assets.
+Intangible assets of ¥17,868 million reported on the Consolidated balance sheet of Chugai Pharmaceutical Co., Ltd. and its consolidated subsidiaries ("Chugai"), were product intangibles not available for use of ¥9,491 million, which represented approximately 0.4% of total assets.